best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 [gov-uk]: https://www.gov.uk/
 ```

-We also try to wrap Markdown to a line length of 88 characters, but this is not
+We also try to wrap Markdown to a line length of 88 characters.
+This is not strictly
-strictly enforced in all cases, for example with long hyperlinks.
+enforced in all cases, for example with long hyperlinks.

 ## Testing